plieskovsky/go-rest-api-mongo-kafka/README.md

 # User service

-Service that provides user management via REST API.
+Golang Service that provides user management via REST API.
 The service publishes events to a kafka topic upon User creation, update or deletion.
+Users are stored in a MongoDB.

 ## REST API Documentation